regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 Action Deposit Bank Gold

-Deposit golds in a bank on the character's map.
+Deposit gold in a bank on the character's map.

 ### Example
 ```dart